-Images and virtual machine disks are stored in the same Ceph pool.
-Each Image is named one-<IMAGE ID> in the pool.
-Virtual machines will use these rbd volumes for its disks if the Images are persistent, otherwise new snapshots are created in the form one-<IMAGE ID>-<VM ID>-<DISK ID>.
+In this mode, virtual machines will use the same Image rbd volumes for its disks (persistent images), or a new snapshots of the image created in the form one-<IMAGE ID>-<VM ID>-<DISK ID> (non-persistent images).

 For example, consider a system using an Image and System Datastore backed by a Ceph pool named one.
 The pool with one Image (ID 0) and two Virtual Machines 14 and 15 using this Image as virtual disk 0 would be similar to: